 - Deteriorating relationships

-- The inability to deal with problems while not under the influence
+- The failure to deal with problems while not under the influence

-Anyone that feels as if they are struggling with an addiction or on the path to an addiction should realize that this disease may be deadly, but it is also treatable.
-There are now more treatment options than ever for those that would like to turn their lives around.
-This process should begin by seeking out an addiction or rehab specialist that will be able to present the addict with their treatment options after getting an idea about the severity and causes of the addiction.
+Anyone who has addiction concerns or feels that they are on the path to an addiction should realize that this disease may be deadly, but it is also treatable.
+Currently, there are more treatment options than ever for those that would like to turn their lives around.
+This process should begin by seeking an addiction or rehab specialist that will be able to present the addict with their treatment options after getting an idea about the severity and causes of the addiction.
 Depending on the substance that is being abused, detox may be necessary.

 Short-Term and Long-Term Treatment